 When you prepare to put your home on the market, there’s an endless list of things to think about.
 List prices need to be determined; maintenance has to be performed; you’ll need to find a great real estate agent who can best fit your needs, all while navigating the sale of your current home and the purchase of an amazing new one.
 On top of it all, you don’t want to just give your home away: you’ll want to make sure you’ll get the best price possible for the price you originally paid, which is also known as the ROI (or Return on Investment).

 The question remains: how do you boost your home’s ROI as much as possible?
 Fortunately, there are plenty of things you can do to get your Oakland home looking fabulous and buyer-ready.
 Don’t worry about major remodels or renovations that will break the bank; if you’re short on time and money but still need to get your home ready for potential buyers, there are many small things you can do to boost your ROI.
 We’ve compiled a list of the best ways to increase your Oakland home’s ROI without breaking the bank.
+Our tips apply to homes for sale in Piedmont, Oakland, or anywhere else.

 1. Boost your home’s curb appeal